 - 1.1 The Localism Act 2011 requires that Local Authorities, including National Park Authorities adopt a code of conduct for Members.
 The code sets out the standards of conduct that are expected of Members when they are acting in their capacity as Members of the National Park Authority.
-It is incumbent upon the Authority to have regard to relevant best practice requirements. - 1.2 Recommendations 1-3 set out above have been recommended by the AMS Committee which considered them at its meeting on 4 February 2020, however the Committee did not consider the issue relating to the extension of the appointments of the Independent Persons.
+It is incumbent upon the Authority to have regard to relevant best practice requirements. - 1.2 Recommendations I- 5 set out above have been recommended by the AMS Committee which considered them at its meetings in February and September 2020.